whoppps/BypassBoard/README.md

 # BypassBoard
-Fuck paywall, this is a repo for poor people
+Fuck paid clients, this is a repo for poor people

 # IMPORTANT